Sexting is the transmission of sexually explicit images, videos, or messages by text or email, most often via mobile phone.

 In 2017, Colorado adopted a teen sexting law designed to mitigate felony charges among minors engaging in reciprocal sexting with other minors.
 Prior to the new law, the only option for criminal sexting charges for minors was felony exploitation of a child.

-The law created a tiered system that distinguishes consensual messages between teens from the abusive or malicious exchange of sexually explicit images, video or messages.
-The law details three specific offenses: exchanging, possession and posting.
+The law created a tiered system that distinguishes consensual messages between teens from the abusive or malicious exchange of sexually explicit images, videos, or messages.
+The law details three specific offenses: exchanging, possession, and posting.